 Three (3) middle school or higher courses in mathematics.
-Algebra I and/or Algebra I Honors will be offered for high school credit.
+Algebra I and/or Algebra I Honors, Geometry and/or Geometry Honors will be offered for high school credit.

 5.202 English/Language Arts

 Three (3) middle school or higher courses in English (Language Arts).
 These courses shall emphasize literature, composition and technical text.